HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

 ## Motivation

-Today, the DSS only tracks latency and error rates, which alone, does not provide a full picture of its utility. quantify higher level performance metrics that reflect the Data Store's ability to make HCA data accessible, computable, and durable.
+Today, the DSS only tracks latency and error rates, which alone, do not provide a full picture of its utility nor allow us to quantify higher level performance metrics that reflect the Data Store's ability to make HCA data accessible, computable, and durable.

 This RFC introduces a first iteration of DSS-specific key performance indicators (KPIs) that can be used to make DSS performance more measurable, and changes more observable and actionable.
-The suggested set of metrics is intended to be mutable; the service team should be empowered to adjust and expand the set as long as observability is not negatively impacted.
+The suggested set of metrics is intended to be mutable; the service team should adjust and expand the set over time while ensuring observability is not negatively impacted.

 The RFC is also intended as a model for establishing service-specific key performance indicators (KPIs) and preparing